 Increase your deductible.
 I already explained what deductibles are.
-It only makes sense that if you are willing to take a larger share of the repair costs that your premiums should go as low as possible
+It only makes sense that if you are willing to take a larger share of the repair costs your premiums should go as low as possible

 Talk to the customer care workers: You can always just decide to ask about discounts that the insurance company has.
 Once you know the discounts that every company offers then you get to pick the ones that ask for the least amount of money as a premium.